adplugg/wordpress-ad-plugin/readme.txt

 == Changelog ==

 = 1.6.6 =
-* Added unit testing for the AdPlugg_Facebook_Instant_Articles method.
+* Added unit testing for the AdPlugg_Facebook_Instant_Articles class.

 = 1.6.5 =
 * Updated the readme.txt file to reflect that the plugin is fully tested and working with WP 4.8.2.